hoshomoh/CSVUtils/README.md

 $validator = new Validator("some/valid/file_path", ",", [
     'title' => ["ascii_only", "url"]
 ], [
-    'ascii_only' => 'The :value supplied for :attribute attribute is invalid',
+    'ascii_only' => 'The :value supplied for :attribute attribute is invalid on line :line of the CSV.',
     // This specifies a custom message for a given attribute.
-    'hotel_link:url' => 'The :attribute must be a valid link', ]);
+    'hotel_link:url' => 'The :attribute must be a valid link.
+This error occured on line :line of the CSV.', ]);
 ```

 In this above example, the `:attribute` place-holder will be replaced by the actual name of the field under validation.
-The `:value` place-holder will also be replaced with value being validated.
+The `:value` place-holder will be replaced with value being validated.
+The `:line` place-holder will also be replaced with the row/line number in the CSV in which the error happened.
 You may also utilize other place-holders in validation messages.
 For example the `between` rule exposes two other placeholder `min` and `max`.
 Find more about this in the available rules section

 ##### Available rules